-17.6 After successful completion of the programme, the Degree will be awarded with the following classifications based on CGPA.
+17.6 After successful completion of the programme, the Degree shall be awarded with the following classifications based on CGPA.

-Classification CGPA

-First Class with 8.50 and above and passing all the courses in

-Distinction first appearance and completing the

-programme within the Prescribed period of 8

-semester for normal entry and 6 semesters

-for lateral entry

-First Class 6.50 and above and completing the

-progra amme within a m naximu um of 10 sem ester

-for normal entry and 8 semesters for lateral
+Classification CGPA First Class with 8.50 and above and passing all the courses in first Distinction appearance and completing the programme within the prescribed period of 8 semester for normal entry and 6 semesters for lateral entry First Class 6.50 and above and completing the programme within a maximum of 10 semester for normal entry and 8 semesters for lateral entry Second Class Others

-entry

-Second Class Other S

 However, to be eligible for First Class with Distinction, a student should not have obtained 'U' or 'I' grade in any course during his/her study and should have completed the U.G. programme within a minimum period (except break of study).
 To be eligible for First Class, a student should have passed the examination in all the courses within the specified minimum number of semesters reckoned from his/her commencement of study.
-For this purpose, the authorized break of study will not be counted.
-The students who do not satisfy the above two conditions will be classified as second class.
-For the purpose of classification, the CGPA will be rounded to two decimal places.
+For this purpose, the authorized break of study is not counted.
+The students who do not satisfy the above two conditions shall be classified as second class.
+For the purpose of classification, the CGPA shall be rounded to two decimal places.
 For the purpose of comparison of performance of students and ranking, CGPA will be considered up to three decimal places.